Ho-Ro/adf4351/README.md

    You will get the firmware files `fx2adf435xfw.ihx` and `fx2adf435xfw.iic`

+### Experimental FW based on libfx2

+Another Cypress FW based on libfx2 is located in [firmware/fx2.libfx2](firmware/fx2.libfx2).
+It supports the same functionality as the counterpart in [firmware/fx2](firmware/fx2).
+The source code consists of only one file `main.c` and has an easier syntax.

 ### Upload the firmware into RAM

 If you didn't already store the firmware permanently in EEPROM (see later),